Why Societies Need Hero Stories

 In other words, on a very real level, I train to be a superhero.
 That’s what I’ve always wanted to be.
 And of course, I’ve always trained to look like a superhero (I’d like to think I’d fill out a spandex costume very well, thankyouverymuch); but ultimately, I want to feel capable of great things.
 I want to know that I could help someone.
 I want to feel that, if called upon, I could save the day, save the girl, save the world.

 Whatever it is, I would like to be able to perform in that moment—and I believe on some level, most of you do too.
 That is why superheroes speak to us.

-And because they have always spoken to me, I have never been more excited than I am now, when I get to create things that will help people develop those qualities.
-When I get to take the knowledge that I have gained of training and nutrition over the last 10 years of my life, and marry them to everything that inspired me during the first 10 years.
+And because they have always spoken to me, I have never been more excited than when I get to create things that will help people develop those qualities.
+When I get to take the knowledge that I have gained with training and nutrition over the last 10 years of my life, and marry them to everything that inspired me during the first 10 years.

 The culmination of my quest to develop programs that will help people achieve a superhero body is the Superhero Workout program.

 I know that so many of you want to be superheroes, and I’m so excited to help you do it.